DennisLent/RustyRunways/commands.md

 `SHOW PLANE <plane_id>`: show one plane (status, specs, manifest)

+`SHOW DISTANCES <plane_id>`: shows the distances, fuel requirements and if it can land at  given airport

 ## Purchases

 `BUY PLANE <Model> <airport_id>`: Buys and places an airplane at the given airport